ona-li-toki-e-jan-Epiphany-tawa-mi/anal/README.md

 ## Usage

-Place `#define ANAL_IMPLEMENTATION` in before you include this file in one, and only one, C file to create the implementation.
+Place `#define ANAL_IMPLEMENTATION` in one, and only one, C file before you include this file to create the implementation.

 I.e.: